-- The FBA Time Sampling Form can be used to monitor the frequency of the behavior. - The FBA Event Sampling Form can monitor the frequency of behaviors that are low frequency. - The FBA Duration Behavior Form can monitor how long a behavior lasts. - The Replacement Behavior Form can monitor strategies and interventions.

-STEP 3: MONITORING EBP (CONTINUED)
+The EVENT SAMPLING FORM can be used to monitor the frequency the identified interfering behavior occurring.

+The Duration (Bar Chart) Form can be used to monitor how long the identified interfering behavior occurs.

+The Duration (Time) Form can be used to monitor how long the identified interfering behavior occurs.

+The Replacement Behavior Form can monitor strategies and interventions.